Mobile Testing using Android¶

 .platformVersion

-- this needs to be set to the same version of Android that the virtual device is running.automationName
+- this must be set to the same version of Android that the virtual device is running.automationName

 - must beUIAutomator2